govcms-training/site-builder/unit-8-site-building-exercises/exercise-8-10-create-a-custom-layout.md

     ![Image of Manage display with secondary tabs](../.gitbook/assets/Ex-8-10-Custom-Layout-2.png)

 5. Click the **User account** tab.
-6. Change the layout to Two columns:
+6. Change the layout to Two columns \(Display suite\):

      ![Image of Layout for User in full](../.gitbook/assets/Ex-8-10-Custom-Layout-3.png)

-7. After saving your changes, review the **Field** section, you’ll see that it now shows many additional regions, such as:
+7. After saving your changes, review the **Field** section, you’ll see that it now shows additional regions, such as:
-   - Header \(all existing fields were moved into this region by GovCMS\)
-   - Content top
-   - Content
-   - Sidebar
-   - Content bottom
+   - Left
-   - Footer
+   - Right
    - Disabled \(this special area shows any fields excluded from display\)

     ![Image of additional available regions](../.gitbook/assets/Ex-8-10-Custom-Layout-4.png)